amuche-okoh8/Okoh_Amuuche_Portfolio/READ-ME.md

     ---
 ### **Brief Introduction**
-    My portfolio website is a Capstone project for *HerTecchTrail cohort7 frontend web development starter track* I will use the tools and languages I learned to create a portfolio site.
+    My portfolio website is a Capstone project for *HerTecchTrail cohort7 frontend web development starter track* I will use the tools and language I learned from the training to create a portfolio site.
     ---

 ### **Linkss**